import pandas as pd

 sqrt_two_pi = math.sqrt(2 * math.pi)

-return (math.exp(-(x-mu) ** 2 / 2 / sigma ** 2) / (sqrt_two_pi * sigma))
+return (math.exp(-(x-mu) ** 2 / 2 / sigma ** 2) / (sqrt_two_pi * sigma))# Storing the mean value of PM2.5 in 2024

 mu = df_2024['PM2_5'].mean()